-Of course, you need a lot of magnets for all that, so in the past I’ve made bottlecap magnets, Sculpey sushi magnets, Shrinky Dink magnets, domino magnets, resin-poured magnets, and picture marble magnets.
+Of course, you need a lot of magnets for all that, so in the past I’ve made bottlecap magnets, Sculpey sushi magnets, Shrinky Dink magnets, resin-poured magnets, and picture marble magnets.
 Today, I made Sculpey watermelon magnets!

 I started with these colors – Sculpey in dark green for the outside skin, bright kelly green and transparent color for the rind, bright red (plus not pictured: another large bright red, a pack of hot pink, and a pack of iridescent light pink to get the perfect red watermelon color), and black for the seeds.

 The tools I used were: manual pasta machine, acrylic roller, razor blade for making the slices, sharp-pointed tool for making the seeds, use of a toaster oven, magnets, and quilter’s thumbtacks.

 First, I rolled out the dark green sculpey on the pasta machine to a very thin setting, then the combined bright kelly green and transparent together on a thick setting (I used the acrylic roller some too, for stretching and thinning).
 Next, I combined the red, hot pink, and iridescent light pink until I got just the right shade for the inside of the watermelon, and I just rolled that by hand into a hotdog shape: